 - Check your JHU email daily.
 Your Hopkins email is the primary source of communication from the university.

-- Complete the Advising Profile by July 10th on Blackboard organization site called Class of 2023.
+- Complete the Advising Profile by July 1st on the Blackboard organization site called Class of 2024.
 This is a questionnaire about your high school experiences, college plans, and/or previous college experiences.
 Your responses will assist your professional academic advisors when providing feedback to your course registration.

 - Prepare for registration:

-- Read the First-Year Academic Guide.
+- Read the First-Year Academic Guide (.pdf copy available in late May).
 This guide contains the essentials of academic advising, such as exam credits, selecting courses, and other important resources.

-- Read Engineering 101.
+- Read Engineering 101 (.pdf copy available in late May).
 This is an introduction to the engineering programs at JHU.
 It provides recommended course schedules for your first two semesters, and is designed to be used in tandem with the First-Year Academic Guide.
 You can also learn about the many student groups available to enhance your academic experience in engineering.

 - Explore Semester.ly.
 This is a comprehensive scheduling planning tool and it is used to find classes that fit your schedule, provide access to course evaluations and ratings, textbooks, and much more.